About the Site, and Frequently Asked Questions (FAQ)

 Our Records

-Once you have successfully completed a course, you will be issued a badge that displays on your profile and sent an e-mail that confirms you have passed and contains a link to a page where you will be able to generate your certificate.
-Once
+Once you have successfully completed a course, you will be issued a badge that displays on your profile (click your name at the top right of the screen and select View Profile).

 https://safeguardingtraining.cofeportal.org/mod/customcert/my_certificates.php